 I am an Assistant Professor of Slavic Languages and Literatures and Women’s, Gender, and Sexuality Studies at Yale University.
-I am a specialist in 20th- and 21st-century Russian and East European literatures and cultures, with broad comparative interests.
-I seek to contribute innovative work in under-explored areas: avant-gardes, politics, and poetics; diasporas and transnational cultures; translation and remediation; Danube River and Black Sea studies; digital humanities, new media, and cultural networks.
+I am a specialist in 20th- and 21st-century Russian and East European literatures and cultures, with broad comparative interests: avant-gardes, politics, and poetics; diasporas and transnational cultures; translation and remediation; Danube River and Black Sea studies; digital humanities, new media, and cultural networks.

 My first monograph, Nabokov’s Canon: From Onegin to Ada, was published by Northwestern University Press in 2016 and selected for the Studies of the Harriman Institute series.
 My earlier work on Nabokov has led to two special journal issues (Ulbandus: Columbia University Slavic Review and the Nabokov Online Journal), and articles on topics ranging from remediation to translation theory.
 I recently co-edited a volume of unexpected approaches to Nabokov’s work with Brian Boyd, Nabokov Upside Down, due out with Northwestern University Press in February 2017.